menu

 The first set of cards are all sweet cantrips that have seen play in a ton of formats.
 These cards help you sculpt your draws early, dig for answers later and set up your graveyard for flashback shenanigans.
 You even get to flash these back later in the game for more value.
 They let you look at so many cards that you can easily find singleton answers even in a ninety-nine card deck.

 The next suite of cards are tutors and draw spells.
-Disentomb and Artificer's Intuition are insane in this deck, effectively [card Demonic Tutor]Demonic Tutors[/card] with upside.
+Entomb and Intuition are insane in this deck, effectively [card Demonic Tutor]Demonic Tutors[/card] with upside.
 Similarly, Fact or Fiction and Moonlight Bargain are even better in this deck than normal.
 You get to dig five cards deep, keep all of them, and cast the best ones twice!

 Winning the Game